 In this work, we start from our previous study of~\cite{Baghi:2023qnq}, relaxing several assumptions we made about instrumental noise and transfer functions.
 In particular, we had made the simplifying working assumption that all instrumental noises are measured via the same transfer function, which is not realistic, especially at the lower part of the frequency spectrum of the \gls{lisa} sensitivity window.
 In the present paper, we have dropped those assumptions by adopting more accurate individual models for the transfer functions of the various noises and signals.
 Similar strategies have been adopted in~\cite{Santini:2025iuj, Muratore:2023gxh}.

-In addition, we have performed our analysis using a full trans-dimensional sampling when using spline models.
+In addition, we have performed our analysis using a full trans-dimensional sampling when using spline models, a technique which was first introduced in the context of \gls{gw} data analysis in~\cite{Littenberg2015}.
 We compared the outcome of this inference to analytic template models of fixed dimension.
 We aim to assess the impact of the spectral model choices on the search for \gls{sgwb} in future \gls{lisa} data.
 The instrumental noise of the observatory will not be completely known during mission operations~\cite{LISA:2024hlh}.
 This is a consequence of the mission requirements, which only set upper bounds on the noise budget.
 Furthermore, \gls{lisa} will be a signal-dominated observatory, with multiple types of waveforms populating the data that overlap in time and frequency~\cite{LISA:2024hlh}, making it impossible to have \gls{gw}-quiet data streams.
 Recent works have also been focusing on the flexible spectral modeling of the noise~\cite{Santini:2025iuj, Pozzoli:2023lgz,Aimen:2025zxn}.